Menu

 • Data Bias: If the data used to train the algorithm is inherently biased, the resulting model will inevitably perpetuate those biases.

-• Algorithmic Bias: The design and structure of the algorithm itself can introduce unintended biases, even with unbiased data.
+• Algorithmic Bias: Even with unbiased data, the design and structure of the algorithm can introduce unintended biases.

 • Human Bias: The choices made by developers and data scientists can unconsciously introduce biases into the system.